 How to handle an argument

-How you argue — especially how you end an argument — can determine the long-term success or failure of your relationship.
+How you argue — especially how you end an argument — can determine your relationship’s long-term success or failure.

 A primary requirement for any fight is to maintain control.
 You do not have the license to be childish, abusive or immature.
 If you have legitimate feelings, you are entitled to give a reasonable voice to those feelings in a constructive way.
 (That includes not being self-righteous or taking yourself too seriously.)

 Disagreements in relationships are inevitable.
-The question is, do you go into it with a spirit of looking for resolution or do you go into it with a spirit of getting even, vengeance, control?
+The question is, do you go into it with a spirit of looking for resolution or do you go into it meaning to get even, vengeance, control?
 You’ll never win if you do that.
-If you make your relationship a competition, which means your spouse has to lose in order for you to win.
-It’s not a competition, it’s a partnership.
+If you make your relationship a competition, which means your spouse has to lose for you to win.
+It’s not a competition.
+It’s a partnership.

 Fighting in front of your children is nothing short of child abuse.
 It can and will scar them emotionally — all because you don’t have the self-control to contain yourself until you can talk privately.